When is probate required?

 • Yorkshire Building Society - £30,000

-1. Work out the value of the estate
+1. The value of the estate

-If the total value of the estate is less than £10,000, you probably won’t need to apply for probate.
+When the total value of the estate is less than £10,000, a grant of probate probably isn't required.
 This is because banks are more willing to release smaller funds and assets without seeing a formal grant from the government.

-2. Find out if the assets are jointly owned
+2. The way the assets are owned

-The next thing to find out is how the assets are owned.
 If all the assets in the estate are jointly owned – such as property, bank accounts and savings – these will automatically pass to the surviving co-owner.
-This means that you won’t need to apply for probate to release these assets, you’ll just need the death certificate.
+In this instance, a probate certificate isn't required to release the assets, only a death certificate is needed.

-However, you may still need to apply for probate if the property was owned as tenants in common, or if there are other solely owned assets within the estate.
-This may include things like bank accounts, shares, pensions and life insurance policies.
+If the property was owned as tenants in common, or if there are other solely owned assets within the estate, you may need to apply for probate.
+This could include things like bank accounts, shares, pensions and life insurance policies.
+To find out how a property is owned, either:

 3. Get a free probate consultation